Skip to article frontmatterSkip to article content

 One can use Slurm to submit parallel code of a variety of types.

-High performance (CPU) aprtitions
+High performance (CPU) partitions

-epurdom partition
+epurdom

 The epurdom partition has two nodes (frodo and samwise) with recent CPUs (128-core AMD EPYC) and 528 GB memory each.